With so much data stored digitally today, you need to know how to protect your data. The last thing you want is identity theft or loss of data.

-Using public Wi-Fi has its benefits but it’s also a hotspot for criminals and hackers to steal your data.
-If you use public Wi-Fi, don’t, for example, complete banking transactions.
-Also, don’t send any personal information.
+Using public Wi-Fi has its benefits, but it’s also a hotspot for criminals and hackers to steal your data.
+If you use public Wi-Fi, don’t for example complete banking transactions.

 Rather, keep your online activity to web browsing only.
-Also, avoid sites where you need to enter your username and password.
-Instead, use an encrypted password-protected Wi-Fi network to send sensitive data.
+Also, avoid sites where you enter your username and password.
+Instead, use an encrypted password-protected Wi-Fi network to send personal sensitive data.

 20. Always sign out

-When you access your personal accounts online, don’t merely minimize or close the web page.
-Always log out of the application, especially if you use public wi-fi.
+When you access your personal accounts online, don’t just minimize or close the web page.
+Instead, log out, especially if you’re using public wi-fi.

 21. Never open emails from unknown senders

-We all receive emails from unknown senders from time to time.
-Watch out for these emails, particularly ones with .exe extension attachments.
+Keep an eye out, particularly emails with .exe extension attachments.
 These attachments most often contain malicious software.

 Use two-factor authentication as an extra layer of protection.
 You’ll stay protected if a hacker manages to guess your password.

-In this second security layer, you can add a question-answer or specific pin.
+With this second security layer, you can add a question-answer or specific pin.
 Some of the more prominent websites will either email or send you a text to verify your identity.
-And for your phone, you can use the many two-step authentication apps available.

 23. Use secure websites